-Located deep within a forest, Wat Pha Lat is a temple that merges the spirituality of Buddhism with the beauty of nature.
+Located deep within a forest, Wat Pha Lat is among the few temples in Chiang Mai that merges the spirituality of Buddhism with the beauty of nature.
 It can be reached after a delightful hike along the monk's trail, completing which the temple offers a rewarding experience.
 One finds that stone images and carved statues are set amidst freely flowing waterfalls, sounds of birds and a peaceful atmosphere.

 With a stunning white chedi guarded by four lifelike sculptures of lions, Wat Buppharam houses the largest teakwood statue of Buddha.
 On the compound is a Dhamma hall for prayer, where the walls and panels narrate the life and teachings of Buddha through murals and carvings.
 Heavily influenced by Burmese architecture, this temple is a hotspot of multiculturalism.

-Situated in Mae Rim, Wat Phraphutthabat Si Roi is an important Buddhist temple, since the temple grounds are said to contain footprints of the Buddha.
+Situated in Mae Rim, Wat Phraphutthabat Si Roi is among the holiest Buddhist temples in Chiang Mai, since the temple grounds are said to contain footprints of Buddha.
 The temple structure itself is magnificently carved with bright colours and golden panels, along with a refreshing dose of greenery beautifying the compound, making it a feast for the eyes as well as the soul.

 Wat Tha Ton is an important Buddhist temple in the village of Tha Ton.
 It is well-known for its stunning crystal pagoda, or Chedi Kaew, which is strikingly visible from afar.
 Adorned with inscriptions and sculptures of mythical stories, the compound houses a school, meditation centre and community outreach programs for the hill tribes, while also offering a scenic view of the country below.